vmware-tanzu/tanzu-framework/README.md

 Framework leverages [Carvel](https://carvel.dev/) packaging and plugins to provide users with a much stronger, more integrated experience than the loose coupling and stand-alone commands of the previous generation of tools.

+**NOTE**: Tanzu Framework is undergoing a migration at the moment.
+The code in this repository will be changed in the near future, please wait for our roadmap update.

 ## Documentation

 The [documentation](docs) provides a getting started guide and information about building from source, the Tanzu Framework architecture, extending the Tanzu platform, and more.